Marmennill

-In Scandinavian folklore, a marmennill (also marmandill, marbendill, or margmelli) is a merman that often features in stories after having been accidentally caught at sea by fishermen.
+In Scandinavian folklore, a marmennill (pronounced /mɑɹ'mɛnɪtlᵊ/) (also marmandill, marbendill, or margmelli) is a merman that often features in stories after having been accidentally caught at sea by fishermen.
 The creature is typically known for its ability to see the future or to reveal otherwise hidden knowledge, often laughing when he sees others acting foolishly.

 Name

 Marmennill has been variously translated as "merman", "mereman", "sea-mannikin" and "sea-goblin".
 In the Hauksbók version of Landnámabók, it is spelt as margmelli, with other medieval variants including marmandill.
 The modern Icelandic form is marbendill.

 The name is also found as a component of the names of the species Millepora polymorpha and Corallina officinalis, which are known as marmendils-smíði ("the mermannikins work") and marmendils-þari ("the merman’s weed") respectively.
 It has been further suggested that the name of Merlin may be derived from marmenill.

 Attestations

 Middle Ages

 A marmennill is attested in Landnámabók: